TikiTk/UWCTransport/README.md

         6   issue with time unpredictability (possible GPS app that detects if driver has started driving the car and finished, use the driver id and user booking id to start the app.)

+    Done
+        4   date month and day missmatch on google script.

         7 Inverted commas on the message.

 •#please add issues or bugs.